 Pros Cons Similar to Option 2 (minus transition period).
 Accepts that land owners have had sufficient time to activate dwelling consents (3 years LEP + 3 years Subregional Strategy).
-Avoids need for later Planning Proposal and subsequent adaptation to new approvals or policy/political shifts (may be outside control of Blayney Council).
+Avoids need for later PP and subsequent adaptation to new approvals or policy/political shifts (may be outside control of Blayney Council).
 Similar to Option 2 (minus transition period).
 Difficult explaining to land owners that they have had sufficient time to activate any viable dwelling approvals.
 Not entirely consistent with 'sunset' recommendation of Subregional Strategy.
 Subject to more community and political pressure than Option 3 - so lower probability of achieving outcome.

-Option 5 - Rezone all of BCR / FCR Deferred matters to Zone RU1 with MLS of 100ha - With or Without Transition Period in accordance with Subregional Strategy Recommendations
+Option 5 - Rezone all of BCR / FCR Deferred Areas to Zone RU1 with MLS of 100ha - With or Without Transition Period in accordance with Subregional Strategy Recommendations

 Pros Cons Consistent with Subregional Strategy recommendations.
 BLEP2012 allows for a dwelling on any lot that has a subdivision approved under a previous LEP (so it would protect all existing / approved subdivisions).
 Restricts all land uses to rural permissibility (that includes a dwelling).
 Subregional Strategy recommendations are out of date.
 Doesn't make strategic sense to have lifestyle lots in a rural zone where there are clusters of this use.
-May prevent Complying Development for dwellings on approved subdivisions because lots in Zone RU1 would be below MLS (See SEPP Clause 3A.2).
+Would prevent Complying Development for dwellings on approved subdivisions because lots would be below MLS.
 This is not a desirable outcome for efficiency/economic development.
 Doesn't resolve land use conflicts with agriculture.